bnnm/wwiser-utils/doc/NAMES.md

 fnv.exe 1492557634 -l b -L t -r
 #finds "planet_04"
 ```
+Alse use `-R` for a quick "ignore all numbers in any level" setting.

 Finally, take any reversed names and put them (preferable on top for priority) in `wwnames.txt`.